Platform ReviewUpdated 2026-04-30

 Reporting

-Schedule K-1 (Form 1065) issued annually for SPV/fund membership interests; direct share acquisitions may receive different treatment depending on structure
+Schedule K-1 (Form 1065) commonly issued for SPV and fund membership interests; direct share acquisitions may receive different treatment depending on structure

 Income Character